- July 21, 2019: The Author-Kit page is now ready. Please upload your camera-ready paper by July 31, 2019, according to the given instructions.

 - Track 5: Embedded Multicore/Manycore SoC Testing

-- Track 6: Embedded Multicore/Manycore SoC Design Automation, Low-power VLSI Design
+- Track 6: Embedded Multicore/Manycore SoC Design Automation and Low-power Design

 - Track 7: Embedded Multicore/Manycore SoC Real-Time Systems

 - Track 8: Operating Systems Platforms for Real-Time Embedded Applications

 - Track 10: Algorithms and Hardware for Learning On-chip

 - Track 12: Secure and Fault-Tolerant Embedded Computing